Prime Minister 2

 There is a faint trace of rationality in the idea of lowering taxes in the hope of 'kick-starting the economy'.
 Equally rational, however, is to raise taxes to invest in infrastructure.
 We dither.
 We try both.
 We clearly need more than that level of leadership.

 I wish there were a coffee-house somewhere in London where one could go to see and eavesdrop on real grown-up experts talking about politics.
 Or go to Frankfurt, Paris, Milan; or Stockholm, Oslo and Copenhagen.
-I mean –– how are our colleagues coping with their own economies?
+I mean –– how are our continental colleagues coping with their own economies?

 No comments: